 18 Dongyu Street, Jinjiang District

 Phone: (+86 28) 6268 5200

-Facsimile: (86 28) 6268 5222
+Fax: (+86 28) 6268 5222

-Embassy website for information about opening hours and temporary closures that may affect service provision.
+Check the relevant website listed above for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, you can contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.